Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Good Reasons to Live in Chiang Mai

 It’s cheap.
 While Thailand is cheap to begin with, northern Thailand is the cheapest part.
-You can live in a great, modern apartment with internet and cable TV for less than $200 USD per month.
+You can live in a modern apartment with internet and cable TV for less than $200 USD per month.

 There are lots of Western amenities.
-The internet is excellent, the hospitals are quite good, you can find many Western products, and there are many Western and ethnic food options, including the elusive Mexican food.
+The internet is great, the hospitals are quite good, you can find many Western products, and there are many Western and ethnic food options, including the elusive Mexican food.

 The weather is cooler.
 If the Bangkok heat is too much for you, Chiang Mai is in the mountains, where the weather is much more bearable.